 Scraps of chunky yarn.
 I have used both boodles (t-sht yarn) and some super chunky, soft and fluffy yarn from woollymahoosive

 A large crochet hook, suitable for the yarn weight.
-Anything from 10mm-20mm is fine
+Anything from 10mm-20mm is fine for a chunky yarn.

 Plus the usual scissors and tapestry needle, although with huge yarn it is best to tuck it in with your fingers.